IgorAvilaPereira/postgres-json-spark/README.md

 # postgres-json-spark

-* Orders API developed on Spark JAVA, JDBC and PostgreSQL (dump.sql)
+* Orders API developed on Spark JAVA, GSON, JDBC and PostgreSQL (dump.sql)

 * Tests were developed in Postman (postman.json)